Ayumi08/Re-Water-Company/README.md

 Todo:

 Sponsorships?
-liscecne or some thing at bottom
+or some thing at bottom